jmhuie/SlicerBiomech/README.md

 - CSA: Cross-sectional area.

 - Mean Intensity: Mean voxel intensity.
 Requires a volume node to calculate.
+Note: This currently does not work with a linear transformed segment.

 - X Centroid: X-coordinate of the centroid.